LinaKolevska/guilds_303121/README.md

 - Chloe Quevedo
 - Elina Yilmaz

+## The Question:
-*Achievements, Qualities, Current Status: all features that determine the fate of these competing scholars.
+Achievements, Qualities, Current Status: all features that determine the fate of these competing scholars.
 This brings us to the final, dire question:
 ### **Who will be worthy enough to ascend into the Master Guild of Magic?**